Back to Blog

 How to choose

 Still unsure?
-Pick one, build a card in 15 minutes, send it to five people you know, and see how the recipient experience feels.
+Pick one, build a card in 15 minutes, send it to five people, and see how the recipient experience feels.
 That's the one category you can only judge by trying.

 Frequently asked questions